 Not in the places we are seeking

 Not in the future we are awaiting.
-For we are lost, you see, not because we have not having developed this enough. [point to brain] We are lost because we have not developed this enough. [point to heart] First things first, my brothers.
+For we are lost, you see, not because we have not having developed this enough. [point to brain] We are lost because we have not developed this enough. [point to heart] First things first, my sisters, my brothers.
 First things first.
-Science fiction It has often blazed the trail for science But we have been missing the point For no amount of outer perfection will ever make us happy without inner cultivation and that is a guarantee 1961: Robert Heinlein conceives of an alien being, a Stranger in a Strange Land, who comes to live among human society and teaches them that the true barometer of progress is not technology— it is unconditional love, forgiveness and acceptance.
+Science fiction It has often blazed the trail for science But we have been missing the point For no amount of outer perfection will ever make us happy without inner cultivation and this, I can promise you 1961: Robert Heinlein conceives of an alien being, a Stranger in a Strange Land, who comes to live among human society and teaches them that the true barometer of progress is not technology— it is unconditional love, forgiveness and acceptance.
 “Thou art God,” he said to them.
 And they, in turn, crucified him.
 1967: Roger Zelazny conceives of a colony of humans so advanced in technology they are the very epitome of Transhumanism.
 Yet they have no home planet.
-Because they destroyed it As we are destroying ours.
+Because they destroyed it.
+As we are destroying ours.
 To find a new home, they conquer and exploit a primitive alien world, using their superior technology to fool the aliens into believing they are gods.
 But one among them teaches the aliens that the worship of false gods, on the one hand, and the worship of technology on the other, was both folly and that the only true path towards higher evolution was the cultivation of mind and spirit.
 And the aliens called him Mahasamatman, the Lord of Light, the Buddha.
 The final frontier to which we must go The Holy Grail which we must find is not out there—in the future, in progress.
 Space.
 Immortality.
 It’s right here and now Hidden within the heart of the human being sitting next to you Whose silent voice whispers the secrets of the universe into your soul If only you had the ears to listen Telling you that the answers to the mysteries of life Are but a handshake, an embrace, a kiss away.
 Thou art God.
-And the Contact you seek… is that of your sister, your brother separated from you by light years of courage and presence.
-Find her.
-And what has been conceived will be realized.
+And the salvation you seek is hidden light years within your own self Find this… And what has been conceived will be realized.